yonihod/mysourceontheweb/README.md

 ## About the Project

-**Source on the web** has been a project that I have been developing for quite some time.
+**My Place On the Web** has been a project that I have been developing for quite some time.

 I didn't want my information to be displayed on statics paper in HR's offices, I wanted it to be accessible for everyone.